 Acoustics are, simply put, the total effect of sound in a room.
-Your first instinct to improve meeting room acoustics might be to invest in more expensive audio visual equipment, but according to audio expert Pat Brown, that is not the right solution:
+Your first instinct to improve meeting room acoustics might be to invest in more expensive audio visual equipment, but according to audio expert Pat Brown, that is not necessarily the right solution.

 Speech is most easily understood in rooms with what is known as “dry” acoustics, in other words, rooms that reduce the reflection of sound off multiple surfaces that causes reverberation.
 But while good, dry meeting rooms acoustics are universally important, the causes of poor meeting room acoustics are various.